Philliec459/View-Thin-Section-Images-from-a-Porosity-Permeability-Cross-Plot-using-Python-Altair/README.md

 There is an added bonus in that we can also select the samples from the cross plot and a table to the right of the cross plot shows us the RCA data associated with the selected samples.
 We are searching for a method to actually show the thumbnails of the thin section image in the same table of selected data too.
 More to come.

 This clastic example is a combination of a few samples where we had porosity, permeability and thin section photomicrographs.

 The workflow is simple.
-We read in an Excel file as shown below that links the name of the thin section images file to our RCA data, and then we let python do the rest.

-1) Read an Excel file as shown below to create a pandas DataFrame in python:
+Our Jupyter Notebook reads in the Excel file as shown below to create a panda DataFrame in python:

 ![Geolog_Image](Excel.png)

-2) Launch Jupyter Notebook and run in one go all the cells to obtain the following output:
-      - Hover over each sample to observe the image of the thin section.
-      - Select data points to see the RCA data for the select samples.
+and then we prooduce the following output.
+To observe the representative Thin Section, we hover over each sample to observe the image of the thin section.
+If we select data points from the cross plot we see the RCA data for the select samples.

 ![Geolog_Image](sqrt_k_phi.gif)